UberNick/career_ladders/software_engineering/mobile_engineer.md

 ## Java/Swift
 * Migrate to new versions of Java/Swift
-* Understand how the object life cycle impacts on memory consumption
+* Understand how the object lifecycle impacts memory consumption

 # Sr. Mobile Engineer I
 ## Programming Language Knowledge
 * Familiar with more than one programming language

 ## Database / SQL Understanding
 * Proficient at utilizing database concepts from within a programming environment